-Douglas Stuart, author of Booker Prize-shortlisted Shuggie Bain, shares his favourite Scottish books
+Douglas Stuart, author of the 2020 Booker Prize winner Shuggie Bain, shares his favourite Scottish books

-The author of Booker Prize-shortlisted debut novel Shuggie Bain shares his top books set in Scotland.
+The author of this year's Booker Prize-winning novel and 'future classic' Shuggie Bain shares his top books set in Scotland.

 Douglas Stuart is the winner of the 2020 Booker Prize for his blistering debut Shuggie Bain, which left the judges 'bowled-over by this first novel, which creates an amazingly intimate, compassionate, gripping portrait of addiction, courage and love.'

 One of just six novels shortlisted for the 2020 Booker Prize, Shuggie Bain has received an outpouring of appreciation since its publication.
 Chair of the Booker judges, Margaret Busby, has said, 'Shuggie Bain is destined to be a classic . . . a daring, frightening and life-changing novel.'